 Yes, our development plan includes a commitment to provide the equivalent of 10% of all our residential units as workforce housing, whether built on-site or elsewhere in Golden.
 Our goal is to support the local workforce and local businesses by expanding the range of housing options available in downtown Golden.

-The first phase of development that is currently under construction includes a 180,000 square-foot office building that will serve as the new CoorsTek global headquarters.
-The building will also house multiple other office tenants and three food & beverage tenants.
+The first phase of development that is currently under construction includes a 182,000 square-foot office building (known as Building B3) that will serve as the new CoorsTek global headquarters.
+The building will also house multiple other office tenants and four food & beverage tenants.
 The first phase also includes a new block of 9th Street from Jackson Street to Ford Street, an extension of 8th Street from Washington Ave. to Ford Street, new utility infrastructure throughout the site, new surface and below-grade parking lots, and new publicly accessible plazas.

 Clayworks’ first phase is under construction and planned to be completed in summer of 2026.
 The specific timing of subsequent phases is not yet known.
 Overall, we anticipate Clayworks to be built in phases based on market demand over at least the next 8-10 years.